anayjoshi/anayjoshi.github.io/_posts/2015-02-13-lean-photography.md

 summary: Tourist.
 Camera.
 Click.
 Dump.
 ---

 > I like travelling.
-Happily, in most of these tours, I have a bunch of family members to give me company.
+Happily, in most of these tours, I have a bunch of friends/family-members to give me company.
 All of us carry our own cameras and all of us want to take back home memories of the supposedly beautiful present, to re-live the tour ... and hence, we **click**, a thousand times, with every single camera.
 Once the tour is done, we sit down to sort out the photographs and neatly compile them.
 I so love the experience of sorting the photos! **No**.

 Here is how we normally go about the photo clicking routine during a tour.